gramener/gramex/gramex/apps/guide/filehandler/README.md

         {% for item in [1, 2, 3] %}<li>{{ item }}</li>{% end %}
     </ul>

+You can use `template: true` as an alternative to `template: '*'`, where all files are treated as templates.

 ## XSRF

 If you're submitting forms using the POST method, you need to submit an